meirarc/Led/README.md

 - `Led(int pin)`

-    Contructor, inform the Pin number to initiate the output
+    Contructor, inform the `pin` number to initiate the output

 - `void begin()`